-These questions get your player thinking and from that you will be able to gauge if they actually did enjoy.
+This gets them thinking and from that you will be able to gauge if they actually did enjoy it.

-It will open up into a conversation and you can then tell if that training session was suitable for your child.
+It will open a conversation and you can then tell if that session was suitable based on their feedback.

 3. Talk to the coach

 Sounds obvious but you can learn a lot just by talking to the coach to see how they come across.

 Are they the type of person you would want coaching your child?

 Do they have set positions for each player?

 It’s important your child is given a chance to learn the game and being given a position at a very young age can be detrimental to their development.